 During the Battle of Britain there seem to have been relatively few notifications of specific attacks, whether deciphered before or after the event.
 “Operation ADLER” was something of an exception perhaps because it represented a significant departure from German operations to date.
-It is perhaps a sign of the RAF’s effectiveness over the Pas-de-Calais that Luftwaffe commanders had wanted to bomb its infrastructure as early as 23 May, even before the Dunkirk evacuation had got underway.
+It is a sign of the RAF’s effectiveness over the Pas-de-Calais that Luftwaffe commanders had wanted to bomb its infrastructure even before the Dunkirk evacuation had got underway.
 After deciphering a message sent at 21.00 GMT that day, the British read how:

 Allied fighter aircraft carried out attacks along the coast on 23 May.
 In the evening, Luftflotte 3 asked for formations of He 111 to attack ground organisations in South East England in order to knock out the British air force.

 From a signal issued at 13.07 hrs. on 24 May it was learned that:

 An air attack on English aerodromes was planned for [that day], but had to be postponed on account of unfavourable weather conditions.

 On 6 June, 11 of I./KG 27’s He 111 took off from 20.00–22.20 GMT to attack English aerodromes.
 Again these incursions were directed against night-flying bases: Driffield in Yorkshire; Waddington (Lincolnshire); Marham (Norfolk); and Honington (Suffolk).
 However, on 14 July, Luftlotte 3 issued an appreciation, deciphered as follows: